-Origin and development of the U.S. Constitution, structure and powers of the national government including the legislative, executive, and judicial branches, federalism, political participation, the national election process, public policy, civil liberties and civil rights.
+Course Description: Origin and development of the Texas constitution, structure and powers of state and local government, federalism and inter-governmental relations, political participation, the election process, public policy, and the political culture of Texas

 Required Textbook(s):

 Patterson, Thomas E. and Halter, Gary M. The American Democracy.
 Texas Edition.
 11th edition.
 2013.